cmflannery/openrocketengine/docs/index.rst

 "Mechanics and Thermodynamics of Propulsion" for a more rigorous mathematical overview.

 To get these input parameters, you have essentially three options:
-(I've listed them in order of my preference)

 1. NASA CEA